jaekwangjk/jk_public/JNNFM_2018/README.md

 using a Finite Element Method </br>

-This code has been used for research field sensitivity of thixotropic fluid flow and the publication related to is JNNFM(2018) Vol 257, 72--82.
+This code has been used for research field sensitivity of thixotropic fluid flow and the related publication is JNNFM(2018) Vol 257, 72--82.
 "Field sensitivity of flow predictions to rheological parameters"

 </br>